Nemadactylus: Distribution, habitat and biology

 Nemadactylus morwongs are found in the temperate regions of the southern hemisphere off southern Africa, the southern Indian Ocean, Australia, New Zealand and southern South America.
 They are predators of benthic invertebrates.

 Fisheries

-Nemadactylus morwongs, partricularly the larger species, are of some interest to fisheries.
+Nemadactylus morwongs, particularly the larger species, are of some interest to fisheries.
 For example the tarakihi (N. macropterus) is sought after by both commercial and recreation fisheries in New Zealand.